Everything you missed at the March 2 Long Beach council meeting

 City to study feasibility of Latino cultural district

-Long Beach will look into the feasibility of creating a Latino cultural district in the City similar to the El Mercado de Long Beach proposal supported by the nonprofit Centro CHA.
+Long Beach will look into the feasibility of creating a Latino cultural district in the city similar to the El Mercado de Long Beach proposal supported by the nonprofit Centro CHA.

 “This is not new.
 This hasn’t been discussed overnight,” Executive Director of Centro CHA Jessica Quintana said.
 “This initiative has been well over 25 years in our community.”

-The cultural district would be the first of its kind in the City.
-Long Beach’s Latino community makes up over 40% of the City’s population.
+The cultural district would be the first of its kind in the city.
+Long Beach’s Latino community makes up over 40% of the city’s population.

 “The project has equity at its core,” Centro CHA board member David Salazar said.
 “The creation of ‘place’ is critical at this moment in establishing a center, a hub for Long Beach Latino communities to call home.
 But it will also serve as a regional economic generator offering residents, visitors and tourists an authentic cultural experience.”

-Councilmember Mary Zendejas said the district would not be limited to restaurants, grocery stores, commercial housing and entertainment, but also be home to social services for City residents.
+Councilmember Mary Zendejas said the district would not be limited to restaurants, grocery stores, commercial housing and entertainment, but also be home to social services for city residents.

 Talks of a Latino cultural district have taken place since the ‘80s, but Councilmember Roberto Uranga said the “stars were not aligned” at that time.